Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/concurrency_and_parllelism.rst

 Concurrency Best Practices
 --------------------------

+- **Use RTOS Types for Embedded Systems**: Leverage RTOS types like tasks, queues, and semaphores for efficient task management and synchronization in embedded systems.

 - **Use Mutexes for Shared Resources**: Protect access to shared resources with mutexes or semaphores to avoid race conditions.